AFFF firefighter foam exposure claims

 Quality legal assistance for AFFF-contaminated victims

-If you, or a loved one, have been harmed by exposure to the PFAS in the fire suppressant AFFF, and later diagnosed with a linkable cancer you have the right to hold the manufacturers accountable for the harm they caused and receive compensation for your injuries.
+If you are a civilian (career or voluntary), or military firefighter who has been exposed to AFFF and later was diagnosed with a linkable cancer, you have the right to hold the manufacturers accountable for the harm they caused and receive financial compensation.
 While no amount of money can erase the pain you suffer, the compensation can ease the financial burdens associated with the injury and potentially hold the negligent entity responsible for its actions.
 Environmental Litigation Group P.C. has filed a number of personal injury claims to fight for victims of AFFF contamination.
-Our knowledgeable, dedicated lawyers have experience with all types of environmental toxic exposure cases.
+Our knowledgeable AFFF lawyers have experience with all types of environmental toxic exposure cases.
 Our firm serves on the Plaintiffs Executive Committee for nationwide litigation and is heavily involved in working with other lawyers from around the country.

 Holding AFFF manufacturers responsible for harm caused by their products